Compressed Air Requirements

 N/R = Not Recommended

 The above table can be interpreted with the following example.
-Assume a Guardair 55 gallon vacuum featuring a D venturi connected to an air compressor via a 50 ft long, ¾" ID air hose.
-From the table, the air hose will see a 11 psi pressure loss over its length.
-Therefore, in order to deliver 100 psi at the vacuum (for optimal performance), ideally the compressor output should be raised to 111 psi (100 + 11) to make up for the pressure loss.
+Assume a Guardair vacuum featuring blue injector nozzles is connected to an air compressor with a 50 foot long, 1/2" ID air hose.
+From the table, the air hose will see a 5 psi pressure loss over its length.
+Therefore, in order to deliver 100 psi at the vacuum (for optimal performance), ideally the compressor's output pressure should be raised to 105 psi (100 + 5).
+For longer or shorter lengths of hose, the pressure loss is proportional to the length.
+For example, a 25 foot air hose will have a pressure loss half of the above; a 150 foot air hose, 3 times the above.

 Connectors and Fittings